DomRp/RecyclerViewServ/README.md

 ## Requirements

-+ Create a Login Screen.
 + Create a RecyclerView.
-+ Simulate to Search the user profile data by UserName.
++ Application that consumes API publishes.
 + Show the dummy user profile data on the Profile Activity.
-+ Allow to share this dummy data by an implicit intent.
++ Allow to show this dummy data by an implicit intent.

 # Screen Examples: